How the Broad community is responding to COVID-19

 May 28, 2020

-A new diagnostic protocol for SARS-CoV-2 called SHINE (SHERLOCK and HUDSON Integration to Navigate Epidemics), developed by Jon Arizti-Sanz, Catherine Freije, institute member Pardis Sabeti, Cameron Myhrvold, and colleagues, uses the CRISPR-based diagnostic technology SHERLOCK to detect viral RNA in a single-step reaction.
+A new diagnostic protocol for SARS-CoV-2 called SHINE (SHERLOCK and HUDSON Integration to Navigate Epidemics), developed by Jon Arizti-Sanz, Catherine Freije, institute member Pardis Sabeti, and Cameron Myhrvold of the Broad's Infectious Disease and Microbiome Program (IDMP) and Genomic Center for Infectious Diseases (GCID), and colleagues, uses the CRISPR-based diagnostic technology SHERLOCK to detect viral RNA in a single-step reaction.
 SHINE avoids the need for RNA extraction on samples, and results can be visualized with a fluorescent readout without opening the sample tube, reducing the risk of contamination.
 The protocol's simplicity matches that of other streamlined nucleic acid diagnostics for SARS-CoV-2.